modos/FilmBin/README.md

 Chrome Extension for Downloading Movies and TV Shows for Free.

 ## How To Run
-1. Download Dist.rar file (https://github.com/modos/FilmBin/releases/download/v1.0.0/dist.rar)
+1. download Dist.rar file (https://github.com/modos/FilmBin/releases/download/v1.0.0/dist.rar)
 2. extract it on your system (make sure you won't delete it later)
 3. click on extension icon in chrome, then click "Mange extensions"
 4. click on "developer mode" on top right